technologiestiftung/idea-machine/README.md

 bin/rails test
 ```

-Easch test run collects the current test coverage.
+Each test run collects the current test coverage.
 Inspect it via `open coverage/index.html`.
 There is currently no minimum coverage required.

+#### Tests in CI

+We have a GitHub Action set up that runs the tests (see `.github/workflows/rails.yml`).

 ### Developing with Tailwind